Albert Ganado

-Albert Ganado MOM (born 9 March 1924) is a Maltese lawyer and historian.
-He is a past president of the Malta Historical Society and the founder and president of the Malta Map Society.
+Albert Ganado MOM (9 March 1924 – November 2025) was a Maltese lawyer and historian.
+He was a president of the Malta Historical Society and the founder and president of the Malta Map Society.
 He released his memoirs in 2020.
-Some of his publications have won awards in different categories of the National Book Prize by the National Book Council.
+Some of his publications won awards in different categories of the National Book Prize by the National Book Council.

+Ganado turned 100 on 9 March 2024, and died in November 2025, at the age of 101.

+Honours

+Ganado was appointed a Member of the National Order of Merit (MOM) on 13 December 1998.